nikomatsakis/rustnation-24/index.md

 ???

 To better understand the value prop, we're going to tell a story, and it starts with Barbara.
 She's a Rust programmer.
-She's also a drawing that my daughter made some years back.
+She's also a drawing that my daughter made some years back and that I kind of love to death.

 ---
 name: thumbnails